-Link errors and tx/rx errors are seen when the spinFab test fails.
+Link errors and transmit or receive errors are seen when the spinFab test fails.

-Link Errors
+Link errors

 Once the frame is sent out of the port, the spinFab command monitors the link errors in the ASIC.
-If any of the error counters are non-zero, spinFab reports ERROR and the test fails on the port.
+If any of the error counters are non-zero, spinFab reports an error and the test fails on the port.

-ERROR: DIAG ERRSTAT spinfab, pass 6, Pt0/17(7) Ch0/7 CRC\err Error Counter is 109738997 sb 0, ERROR: DIAG ERRSTAT spinfab, pass 1, Pt0/3(33) Ch0/33 Enc\in Error Counter is 32 sb 0, ERROR: DIAG ERRSTAT spinfab, pass 1, Pt0/3(33) Ch0/33 Enc\out Error Counter is 187725412 sb 0, ERROR: DIAG ERRSTAT spinfab, pass 1, Pt0/3(33) Ch0/33 TruncFrm Error Counter is 32 sb 0, ERROR: DIAG ERRSTAT spinfab, pass 1, Pt0/3(33) Ch0/33 FrmTooLong Error Counter is 32 sb 0, ERROR: DIAG ERRSTAT spinfab, pass 1, Pt0/3(33) Ch0/33 BadOrdSet Error Counter is 32 sb 0, ERROR: DIAG ERRSTAT spinfab, pass 1, Pt0/3(33) Ch0/33 BadEOF Error Counter is 1 sb 0, ERROR: DIAG ERRSTAT spinfab, pass 1, Pt0/3(33) Ch0/33 BadEOF Error Counter is 1 sb 0,
+'''

+ERROR: DIAG ERRSTAT spinfab, pass 6,

+Pt0/17(7) Ch0/7 CRC_err Error Counter is 109738997 sb 0,

+ERROR: DIAG ERRSTAT spinfab, pass 1,

+Pt0/3(33) Ch0/33 Enc_in Error Counter is 32 sb 0,

+ERROR: DIAG ERRSTAT spinfab, pass 1,

+Pt0/3(33) Ch0/33 Enc_out Error Counter is 187725412 sb 0,

+ERROR: DIAG ERRSTAT spinfab, pass 1,

+Pt0/3(33) Ch0/33 TruncFrm Error Counter is 32 sb 0,

+ERROR: DIAG ERRSTAT spinfab, pass 1,

+Pt0/3(33) Ch0/33 FrmTooLong Error Counter is 32 sb 0,

+ERROR: DIAG ERRSTAT spinfab, pass 1,

+Pt0/3(33) Ch0/33 BadOrdSet Error Counter is 32 sb 0,

+ERROR: DIAG ERRSTAT spinfab, pass 1,

+Pt0/3(33) Ch0/33 BadEOF Error Counter is 1 sb 0,

+ERROR: DIAG ERRSTAT spinfab, pass 1,

+Pt0/3(33) Ch0/33 DiscC3 Error Counter is 32 sb 0,

+'''

-If you receive any of the errors listed above, then follow the suggested debugging procedures:
+If you receive any of the link errors, follow the suggested debugging procedures:

 - The spinFab command does not clear any existing error counters before running the test.
-You should first clear all error counters and re-run the spinFab command. - Verify that the link comes up by enabling and disabling the local or remote ports. - Verify that the source of the error is either local port or remote port.
-This can be done by monitoring the port statistics on both the ends simultaneously.
-Refer to "Displaying the port statistics" on page 95 for more information on how to display the statistics for a port. - Verify that the cables and SFPs are inserted properly.
-Remove and insert them again on both the ends. - Verify that the failing local port is working fine when connected to another remote port.
-Similarly, check whether the failing remote port is working fine when connected to another local port. - Once the fault is isolated on either the local or remote port, replace the cable and SFPs connected to the local and remote ports. - In-case of loopback ports, change the loopback plug.
-Refer to "Marginal links" on page 30 for more information on changing the loopback plug. - Further isolation can be done by running the portLoopbackTest command (Offline test) on the failing port in-order to check whether the blade internal ports are having some problems. - The -lb\mode 1 operand verifies that the SFP is working within normal operating parameters.
-The use of this operand requires that loopback cables are connected. - The -lb\mode 2 verifies that the ASIC port is working within normal operating parameters.
+You should first clear all error counters and rerun the spinFab command. - Verify that the link comes up by enabling and disabling the local or remote ports. - Verify that the source of the error is either the local port or the remote port.
+This can be done by monitoring the port statistics on both ends simultaneously.
+Refer to "Displaying the port statistics" on page 91 for more information on how to display the statistics for a port.

+- Verify that the cables and SFPs are inserted properly.
+Remove and insert them again on both ends. - Verify that the failing local port is working when connected to another remote port.
+Similarly, check whether the failing remote port is working when connected to another local port. - Once the fault is isolated on either the local port or the remote port, replace the cable and SFPs connected to the local port and the remote ports. - In case of loopback ports, change the loopback plug.
+Refer to "Marginal links" on page 30 for more information on changing the loopback plug. - Further isolation can be done by running the portLoopbackTest command (Offline test) on the failing port to check whether the blade internal ports are having some problems. - The -lb\mode 1 operand verifies that the SFP is working within normal operating parameters.
+The use of this operand requires that loopback cables are connected. - The -Ib\mode 2 verifies that the ASIC port is working within normal operating parameters.
 The use of this operand does not require any loopback cables.

-Tx/Rx Errors
+Tx/Rx errors

-Following errors are seen when the port fails to transmit or receive the frames.
+The following errors are seen when the port fails to transmit or receive the frames.

 '''

 ERROR: DIAG PORTSTOPPED spinfab:spinfab, 0 nMegs,

 Pt7/2(2) Ch0/2 No Longer Transmitting, FTX Counter Stuck at 116295726,

 ERROR: DIAG TIMEOUT spinfab:spinfab, pass 2,

-'''

-'''

 Pt0/17(7) Ch0/7 Receive Error/Timeout

 '''